Process Alignment

 3. Track Service Requests in Your Case System

-I’ve worked with teams overwhelmed by incoming requests but unable to quantify the workload.
+A support team leader who is in need of support themselves: I’ve worked with teams overwhelmed by incoming requests but unable to quantify the workload.
 They think they need more headcount or automation - but they have no data to support it.
 Requiring that all requests go through a case system gives visibility into volume, request types, and bottlenecks.
-With that insight, they can advocate for the resources they truly need.
+It highlights which teams, individuals and related services are generating the most need for support.
+With that insight, they can advocate for the resources they truly need with data to back it up.

 Start Offline - But Don’t Stay There